ktonon/elm-serverless/README.md

 Basically, the pipeline takes the place of the usual `update` function in a traditional elm app.
 And instead of transforming your `Model`, you transform a `Conn`, which contains your `Model`, but also has the request and response stuff.

+__Routing__

+We use a [modified version](http://package.elm-lang.org/packages/ktonon/url-parser/latest/) of `evancz/url-parser`, adapted for use outside of the browser.
+A router function can then be used to map routes to new pipelines for handling specific tasks.
+Router functions can be plugged into the pipeline.

 ## Roadmap

-__Updated: January 24, 2017__
+__Updated: January 27, 2017__

 This is a _work in progress_.
 It is missing basic functionality required for a server framework.
 My goal is to get minimum viable functionality working in about a months time (i.e. late-February).
 What remains to be implemented:

-* __Routers__: basic routing based on HTTP method and request path.
-Going to try and use [evanc/url-parser][] for some of this
+* __Routers__: basic routing is implemented now, but needs lots of testing and likely refactoring.
 * __Basic middleware__: the pipelines already make this possible, but we'll still need to define middleware for things like [CORS][], [JWT][], body parsing, and so on...
 * [AWS SDK for elm][]: an AWS Lambda function would be pretty limited without an interface to the rest of AWS.
 I don't think there is a huge amount of work to be done here as we can probably generate the elm interface from the AWS SDK json files.
 But it is definitely non-trivial.

 ## Collaboration

-So far this is a one person project.
 I am open to collaboration.
 Post a message on [gitter][] if you are interested and we can talk about how to factor off a chunk of the work.

 [http://localhost:8000]:http://localhost:8000
 [AWS Lambda]:https://aws.amazon.com/lambda